6 Ways Protein Benefits Your Body and Weight

 Protein-rich snacks provide long-lasting stamina throughout your day as opposed to high sugar and carbohydrate foods, which quickly elevate blood sugar levels that then plummet, leading to an energy slump.
 High protein snacks promote balanced blood sugar and muscle creation, as well as sustained energy.

 I love to blend a delicious protein shake with low-sugar fruits, veggies, and Paleo Protein powder to give me sustained energy throughout my busy days.
-This holiday season, I’ll be making festive smoothies with my new Peppermint Mocha Paleo Protein powder.
-I’ll be walking right past those fancy coffee shops and smoothie bars!
+Every morning I start my day with a protein-packed smoothie, my favorite being my Double Chocolate Paleo Protein powder.
+I walk right past those fancy coffee shops and smoothie bars!

 5. Supports Healthy Blood Pressure